-We use them for a couple of minutes in most cases and yet research predicts they take 200 years to break down.
-Plus, most of us only drink from one straw, right?
+The majority of us use straws for a couple of minutes and yet research predicts they take 200 years to break down.

 If everyone reduced their dependency on plastic then we wouldn’t get as much waste product and (fingers crossed) it wouldn’t continue to pollute our planet?

-Some of us may not have a choice in the matter.
-The government are now proposing to ban plastic straws in England to cut down on plastic waste.
+Well, we may not have a choice in the matter.
+The government are proposing to ban plastic straws in England to cut down on plastic waste.
 This is a massive positive shift.

 In the mean time, why not try asking for your drinks without a straw?
 Or when you’re next out shopping, swap a pack of plastic straws for biodegradable ones.